herrbischoff/awesome-command-line-apps/README.md

 - [cheat](https://github.com/chrisallenlane/cheat) - Create and view interactive cheatsheets on the command-line.
 - [desk](https://github.com/jamesob/desk) - Lightweight workspace manager for the shell.
 - [fzf](https://github.com/junegunn/fzf) - A general-purpose command-line fuzzy finder.
-- [MultiTail](https://www.vanheusden.com/multitail/) - Monitor logfiles and command output in multiple windows in a terminal, colorize, filter and merge.
-- [PathPicker](https://facebook.github.io/PathPicker/) - After parsing the output from a command, PathPicker presents you with a nice UI to select which files you're interested in.
 - [pick](https://github.com/thoughtbot/pick) - Fuzzy select anything.
 - [tmux](https://tmux.github.io) - A terminal multiplexer.
-- [SCREEN](http://www.guckes.net/Screen/) - A "window manager" for the console and terminals.
 - [yank](https://github.com/mptre/yank) - Yank terminal output to clipboard.
 - [z](https://github.com/rupa/z) - Tracks your most used directories, based on 'frecency'.